magneticio/vamp.io/content/documentation/api-reference/deployments.md

 **example:**

 This is our (abbreviated) deployment in YAML format.
 We have two clusters.
 The first cluster 'frontend' has two services.
-We have left out some keys like `scale`, `routing` and `servers` among others as they have no effect on this specific use case.
+We have left out some keys like `scale` among others as they have no effect on this specific use case.

 		GET /api/v1/deployment/3df5c37c-5137-4d2c-b1e1-1cb3d03ffcd?as_blueprint=true